Category: politics

 Darwinian and divine morality

 Morality derived from human nature (and thus from Darwin’s sociobiology) differs from divine law as expressed in the New Testament in significant ways.
 It is Aristotlean and Randian morality, is fundamentally selfish.
 Aristotle and Rand tells us to cultivate our own excellence.
-Darwin tells us we commit ourselves to conduct that will enable us to get along with others because humans are a social and political animal, we need to …
+Darwin tells us we commit ourselves to conduct that will enable us to get along with others because humans are a social and political animal, we need to cooperate with others to achieve our goals.
+Thus one should …

 politics